-Cheapest time to fly to Jamaica
+When is the cheapest time to fly to Jamaica?

-Norman Manley International Airport
+Norman Manley International Airport (KIN)

 Getting around the airports

 The airports in Jamaica are easy to navigate as all the facilities are located in a single building.
 Both airports in Kingston and Montego Bay provide basic amenities, such as airport lounges, food, information services and currency exchange.
 The Ian Fleming International Airport also has customs, immigration and information services in addition to a passenger lounge.

 From Sangster International Airport, you can take a taxi, van or shuttle into Montego Bay or the surrounding resorts.
 To get into Kingston from the Norman Manley Airport, you can get a taxi, a tour operator service, or hire a car from various companies.